-For a large majority of consulting companies struggle with the design and implementation phases of their projects.
+A large majority of consulting companies struggle with the design and implementation phases of their projects.
 This is mainly due to a conflict that arises between these two parts.
-Though profitable for many firms, the best design can end up biased towards the agenda of the implementer which may be to sell more components, get more bodies.
-Now, we have the capability to implement architecture, but our end goal is not to design an architecture that is for us to implement, but an architecture that is implementable.
+Though profitable for many firms, the best design can end up biased towards the agenda of the implementer which may be to sell more components, get more bodies on the project, etc. Now, Xentity has the capability to implement architecture.
+However, our end goal is not to design an architecture that is for us to implement, but an architecture that is implementable.
 In other words, we want to give the design a reason to be biased towards the implementer, by focusing on making it implementable first and foremost.

-- In Architecture, We can design and not implement.
-Though all our designers come with deep experience in implementing, and we can, in cases as independent designers, we can provide the best design recommendations without bias for implementation.
+- In developing an IT Architecture, we can design and not implement.
+All our designers come with deep experience in implementing.
+Also, we can, as independent designers, provide the best design recommendations without bias for implementation

-- In Management Consulting, we can stand-up program management, execute a program management or governance support in lieu of existing support, or transition to existing support.
+- In Management Consulting, we can design stand-up program management, execute a program management or governance support in lieu of existing support, or transition to existing support

-- In FedBiz, we train, support, and consult implementers on federal business management, so they can focus on delivering a solid implementation.
+- In FedBiz, we train, support, and consult implementers on federal business management.
+That way, they can focus on delivering a solid implementation.
 Quality contractor support to implement a design, project, or program is hard to find.
 Compliant, Responsive, Reliable is even harder in Government space

-Why do we do it?
-We are all stuck if there are not good implementers or integrators to implement the designs, so it is more important for us to see the transformation designs move forward.
+Which begs the question, why do we do it?
+Simply put, we are all in trouble if there are not good implementers or integrators to implement the designs we develop.
+So, it is more important for us to see the transformation designs move forward.
 Which consequently puts the focus on making the designs implementable first and foremost.
 Again, we know that designs are biased towards the implementer.
 As such, we want to use that to our and your advantage.